Notre Dame: Macron takes first look inside rebuilt cathedral – DW – 11/29/2024

 The "building site of the century" was a "challenge that many considered insane," Macron said ahead of his visit on Friday.

-The Notre Dame Cathedral will reopen its doors next week to tourists as well as Catholic worshippers.
+Notre Dame will reopen its doors next week to tourists as well as Catholic worshippers.

 The symbolic building expects to welcome some 15 million visitors annually.

-"We are very eager to welcome the whole world under the roof of our cathedral," Paris' Archbishop Laurent Ulrich said on the cathedral website.
+"We are very eager to welcome the whole world under the roof of our cathedral," the archbishop of Paris, Laurent Ulrich, said on the cathedral's website.

 jsi/zc (AFP, AP)